ministryofjustice/moj-frontend/docs/archive/banner/index.md

 statusDate: February 2025
 type: component
 redirect_from: components/banner
-lede: "Use the banner component to display a prominent message and related actions to take."
+lede: "The banner component displayed a prominent message and related actions to take."
 ---

 {% banner "This component is archived" %}